programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Now we can calculate the amount of times, on average, that each part of speech appears in Biology vs. English papers.
 To do so, we will use the ```.groupby()``` and ```.mean()``` functions to group all part-of-speech counts from the Biology texts together and calculate the mean usage of each part of speech, and do the same for the English texts.
 We'll round the counts to the nearest whole number.
 ```
-# Get average part of speech counts used in papers of each discipline
 average_pos_df = pos_counts.groupby(['DISCIPLINE']).mean()

-# Round calculations to the nearest whole number
 average_pos_df = average_pos_df.round(0)

-# Reset index to improve DataFrame readability
 average_pos_df = average_pos_df.reset_index()

-# Show dataframe
 average_pos_df
 ```